• Skip to primary navigation

 • ¼ tsp vanilla essence

-• Pinch of sea or kosher salt (optional)
+• sea or kosher salt to taste optional

 Instructions